 As the day of His execution drew closer, Jesus began to share with His disciples what was about to happen.
 He knew the exact date and circumstances of His death.
 People on death row are familiar with the agonies of awaiting their own execution, except that Jesus had volunteered to die that way.
 It was a sacrifice He made.
 He did not die to prove a point, but to open the door to freedom.

-All slavery is opposed to freedom.
-The International Labour Organization estimates that, by their definitions, over 40 million people are in some form of slavery today.
-24.9 million are in forced labor, 4.8 million in forced sexual exploitation, and 15.4 million people are in forced marriages.
-There are other forms of slavery that are not included in the statistics of the International Labour Organization.
-Drugs, the quest for success, fame and fortune – all of that can be an unrelenting slave driver.
-If none of the above applies, suffice to say that all of us are driven by our ego, which can be just as unrelenting.
+Opposed to freedom is slavery.
+The International Labour Organization estimates that, by their definitions, over 40 million people are in some form of slavery today: 24.9 million in forced labor, 4.8 million in forced sexual exploitation, and 15.4 million people are in forced marriages.
+There are other forms of slavery that are not included in the statistics, such as all kinds of addictions and greed.
+Suffice to say that we are driven by an unrelenting ego.

 All forms of slavery promote disrespect and disrespect reaps a bitter harvest: we lose ourselves.
 Slavery is a curse and its growing tumors destroy the face of humanity.
 Jesus died to remove these cancerous ulcers once and for all.
 He predicted that He would rise from the dead on the third day after His execution.
 And so it happened – the grave could not hold Him.
 He emerged from the tomb alive and well.
 When we believe in Him we will be raised from the dead and freed from the rule of our ego.